MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/about-discovery-methods.md

 > [!TIP]
 >  In addition to the information in this section, see [Common features of Active Directory Group, System, and User Discovery](#bkmk_shared).

-Use this method to search Active Directory Domain Services (AD DS) to identify:
+Use this method to search Active Directory Domain Services to identify:

--   Local, global, and universal security groups
+-   Local, global, and universal security groups.

--   The membership of Groups
+-   The membership of groups.

--   Limited information about a groups member computers and users, even when those computers and users have not previously been discovered by another discovery method
+-   Limited information about a group's member computers and users, even when another discovery method has not previously discovered those computers and users.

 This discovery method is intended to identify groups and the group relationships of members of groups.
 By default, only security groups are discovered.
-If you want to also find the membership of distribution groups you must select the checkbox for the option **Discover the membership of distribution groups** on the **Option** tab in the Active Directory Group Discovery Properties dialog box.
+If you want to also find the membership of distribution groups, you must check the box for the option **Discover the membership of distribution groups** on the **Option** tab in the Active Directory Group Discovery **Properties** dialog box.

 Active Directory Group Discovery does not support the extended Active Directory attributes that can be identified by using Active Directory System Discovery or Active Directory User Discovery.
 Because this discovery method is not optimized to discover computer and user resources, consider running this discovery method after you have run Active Directory System Discovery and Active Directory User Discovery.
-This is because this method creates a full DDR for groups, but only a limited DDR for computers and users that are members of groups.
+This is because this method creates a full discovery data record (DDR) for groups, but only a limited DDR for computers and users that are members of groups.

 You can configure the following discovery scopes that control how this method searches for information:

 -   **Location**: Use a location if you want to search one or more Active Directory containers.
-This scope option supports a recursive search of the specified Active Directory containers that also searches each child container under the container you specify.
+This scope option supports a recursive search of the specified Active Directory containers that also searches each child container under the container that you specify.
 This process continues until no more child containers are found.

 -   **Groups**: Use groups if you want to search one or more specific Active Directory groups.
-You can configure the **Active Directory Domain** to use the default domain and forest, or limit the search to an individual domain controller.
+You can configure the Active Directory domain to use the default domain and forest, or limit the search to an individual domain controller.
 Additionally, you can specify one or more groups to search.
-If you do not specify at least one group, all groups found in the specified **Active Directory Domain** location are searched.
+If you do not specify at least one group, all groups found in the specified Active Directory domain location are searched.

 > [!CAUTION]
 >  When you configure a discovery scope, select only the groups that you must discover.
 This is because Active Directory Group Discovery attempts to discover each member of each group in the discovery scope.
 Discovery of large groups can require extensive use of bandwidth and Active Directory resources.